On A Mallows-type Model For (Ranked) Choices: Numerical Experiments

-\textbf{Experiment 3: 100 sushi types.} We apply our method on the large second 100 sushi data set.
-In this experiment, we offer the full set (100 sushi) to 5000 individuals and record their top-$10$ choices.
-Since the problem size is larger, we use the {\sf LP-Rand-Pivot} heuristic by \cite{feng2021robust} based on LP relaxation.
+\textbf{Experiment 3: 100 sushi types.} In this experiment, we wish to show how effective our method is for a relatively large number of items.
+In the data, each of the 5000 individuals indicates their top-$ 10 $ choices out of 100 types of sushi.
+We use the {\sf LP-Rand-Pivot} speed-up heuristic by \cite{feng2021robust} based on LP relaxation to train a single-cluster RMJ-based model.
 We bootstrap 10 times (each time drawing 10000 samples) and record the running times and optimality gaps in the \cref{tab:computation table}.
-We find that our method can reasonably handle the 100-sushi-type setup: We can obtain $ < 2\% $ optimality gap within 5 minutes (excl. model building time).
+We find that we can obtain $ < 2\% $ optimality gap within 5 minutes (excl. model building time).